Tag Archives: monopoly

 Few discoveries have changed mankind so much in so little time.
 Even fewer have their future in as much doubt as the Internet.
 Even though the Internet is still technically open and anybody’s public thoughts can be accessed, it doesn’t mean that worthy information can actually reach the people that need it.

 Search engines have become gate-keepers of sorts while social networks transform themselves into walled gardens.
-Mobile apps are also filtering out the open web into cute little boxes where companies keep their users enthralled.
+Mobile apps are also filtering out the open web into cute little boxes where companies keep their users enthralled:

 All Your Computers Are Belong to Us

 In recent years, Intel has moved towards integrating some pretty nifty remote administration features into its CPUs.
 While this may be a good idea for certain enterprises, it may quickly turn into a nightmare as soon as exploits and vulnerabilities are found.
+And guess what^?

 Software has bugs.
 Hey, it happens, everybody makes mistakes.
 But in this case, the mistakes can’t be corrected in time (before an attacker exploits them).
 That’s because, in typical monopolist corporation fashion, Intel is obscuring the process by not allowing the security community to analyze whatever code the company decides to shove into our machines.
 The same argument stands true regarding any proprietary code, especially Microsoft’s Windows, which after 20 years of fixes is still the most vulnerable mainstream operating system.